“Last night, I delivered our baby girl IN THE BATHROOM at a CHICK-FIL-A! Here’s what happened.

 So, there we were…my wife and I in a tiny stall in the bathroom, and I could see the top of our little girl’s head crowning as Maggie was straddling the toilet.
 I told Maggie, ‘Sweetie, we are gonna have to do this right here, right now.’

-Her birth certificate reads ‘Born in Chick-Fil-A’ and the hospital had me sign the birth certificate as the attending physician.
-I think it’s pretty ironic that a proud conservative, Christian family would have a baby in a Chick-Fil-A.”
+Her birth certificate reads ‘Born in Chick-Fil-A’ and the hospital had me sign the birth certificate as the attending physician.”

 Help us show compassion is contagious.
 SHARE this beautiful story on Facebook with your friends and family.